 This is no problem… if you have a free, fast WiFi connection around.
 And although many RV parks claim that’s part of their package, you may find they don’t actually have the speed and bandwidth you need in order to enjoy a clean, smooth video experience — especially if you’re looking for HD TV streaming.

 One way to try and improve the connection is to invest in a WiFi amplifying antenna or “repeater,” like this AC600Mbps Dual Band USB Wireless Adapter.
-Many RVers find this setup can help them attain better speeds than they would simply trying to connect from their laptop inside their rigs, since RVs are usually made of fairly non-WiFi-friendly stuff.
+Many RVers find this setup can help them attain better speeds than they would simply try to connect from their laptop inside their rigs, since RVs are usually made of fairly non-WiFi-friendly stuff.

 However, even the antenna won’t help if the speed of the connection isn’t there… or if it’s overloaded with too many campers trying to use it at once.
 (That means you’ll probably have the best luck streaming during the middle of the day, while everyone’s out, or very late at night after everyone’s asleep.)